openhab/org.openhab.binding.zwave/doc/hogar/htp4s1fb_2_2.md

 ## Overview

-The HOGAR Touch Panels features a stunning glass face with advanced capacitive touch sensor engineered with smart home wireless standards Zigbee, Z-Wave Plus and Wifi variants.

-The Smart Home deserves better than an ordinary light switch.
-Hogar touch panels are one-of-a-kind collection of switches, dimmers, and scene controller that will transform walls from boring to absolutely breath-taking.

-Fits in existing electrical box and does not require new wires.
-Innovative assembly and snap-in system make it fast and simple to install.

-Please visit http://hogarcontrols.com/shop/touch-panels/four-touch-panel-socket for more information.
+<p&gtThe HOGAR Touch Panels features a stunning glass face with advanced capacitive touch sensor engineered with smart home wireless standards Zigbee, Z-Wave Plus and Wifi variants.</p&gt <p&gtThe Smart Home deserves better than an ordinary light switch.
+Hogar touch panels are one-of-a-kind collection of switches, dimmers, and scene controller that will transform walls from boring to absolutely breath-taking.</p&gt <p&gtFits in existing electrical box and does not require new wires.
+Innovative assembly and snap-in system make it fast and simple to install.</p&gt <p&gtPlease visit http://hogarcontrols.com/shop/touch-panels/four-touch-panel-socket for more information.</p&gt

 ### Inclusion Information

-1. Tap and hold any of the touch button for few seconds (about 7 seconds).

-2. The LEDs of all the buttons will turn solid red all at the same time.

-3. At that time, release the button and tap it again only once.

-4. The LED of the button will flash pink (once) indicating that the device is ready to be included.
+<p&gt1.
+Tap and hold any of the touch button for few seconds (about 7 seconds).</p&gt <p&gt2.
+The LEDs of all the buttons will turn solid red all at the same time.</p&gt <p&gt3.
+At that time, release the button and tap it again only once. </p&gt <p&gt4.
+The LED of the button will flash pink (once) indicating that the device is ready to be included.</p&gt

 ### Exclusion Information

-1. Tap and hold any of the touch button for few seconds (about 7 seconds).

-2. The LEDs of all the buttons will turn solid red all at the same time.

-3. At that time, release the button and tap it again only once.

-4. The LED of the button will flash pink (once) indicating that the device is ready to be included.
+<p&gt1.
+Tap and hold any of the touch button for few seconds (about 7 seconds).</p&gt <p&gt2.
+The LEDs of all the buttons will turn solid red all at the same time.</p&gt <p&gt3.
+At that time, release the button and tap it again only once. </p&gt <p&gt4.
+The LED of the button will flash pink (once) indicating that the device is ready to be included.</p&gt

 ### Wakeup Information